Ocean Viking rescues another 34 migrants

 10 Settembre 2019

 Rome, September 10 - The Ocean Viking, a migrant rescue ship run by Doctors without Borders (MSF) and SOS Mediterranée, on Tuesday rescued another 34 people, bringing the number of migrants on board up to 84.
 The newcomers include one pregnant woman and a on-year-old child.
 The 34 were picked up from a sailing boat, the Josefa.
 The Josefa was in difficulty after sea conditions worsened.
 It is unclear whether the Ocean Viking will now head for Italy or Malta.
+SOS Mediterranée said it had requested a place of safety and Libya had offered one, but the NGO refused it saying Libya was far from safe.
 The new Italian government has indicated it may break with the previous government's policy of closing ports to NGO run migrant rescue ships.
+New Interior Minister Luciana Lamorgese was keeping a low profile while Premier Giuseppe Conte stressed the migration problem had to be addressed at an EU level.
 SOS Mediterranèe is made up of groups from Germany, France, Italy and Switzerland.
 Based in Marseille, it collaborates with MSF.

 LE RUBRICHE